pauldmccarthy/fsleyes/userdoc/overview.rst

-This is the default FSLeyes perspective, which provides a layout inspired by `FSLView <http://fsl.fmrib.ox.ac.uk/fsl/fslview/>`_, which is useful for general image viewing and editing.
+This is the default FSLeyes perspective, which provides a layout inspired by `FSLView <http://fsl.fmrib.ox.ac.uk/fsl/fslview/>`_, useful for general image viewing and editing.

 .. image:: images/overview_default.png